 Business and customer requirements evolve and change over time.
 The data you synchronize currently might not need synchronization next year.
-You might want to synchronize some new data altogether.
-With such a change comes the pain of having to spend a huge amount of time and effort to configure the integration tool.
+Or you might want to synchronize some new data altogether.
+With such a change comes the pain of having to spend a huge amount of time and effort configuring the integration tool.

 But a tool that supports information exchange with the least configuration, even for the most complex and customized use cases must be your first priority.
 Handling changing business requirements with minimal tweaking must be possible.

 The reality of downtime and the way it is handled cannot be ignored.
 The tool must be able to guarantee synchronization without any kind of manual intervention.
 When one system is down, then the tool should be able to resume operations once it’s back up again.

 Exalate inherently supports decentralized integration.
 It allows you to control information flow and work independently on both sides of integration with the help of sync rules.
 It also provides security mechanisms like encrypted file exchange, role-based access controls, secure protocols like HTTPS, and the like.

 You can learn more about this by reading Exalate’s security architecture whitepaper.